ant512/SuperFoulEgg/README.md

  * The larger screen size allows for the grid bottom row to be shown;
  * The bounce animation that plays when a garbage egg lands in a column is more dramatic.
+ * The AI is considerably more advanced.

 Requirements
 ------------

-To play the game you will need a Mac running OSX 10.6 Snow Leopard.
+To play the game you will need a Mac running OSX 10.7 Lion.
 To compile the sourcecode you will need Xcode 4.

 Credits and Acknowledgements